Lace Expansion and Mean-Field Behavior for the Random Connection Model: Introduction

 We stress the difference between $\eta$ and $\xi$, as the former is used to denote a random set of \emph{points}, whereas the latter is a \emph{random graph}, which contains complete information about $\eta$ as well as the additional information about edges between the points of $\eta$.
-It is convenient to define $\xi$ on a probability space $(\Omega, \mathcal F, \pla)$ and to treat $\lambda$ as a parameter.
+It is convenient to define $\xi$ on a probability space $(\Omega, \mathcal F, \pla)$ \cov{with associated expectation operator $\E_\lambda$} and to treat $\lambda$ as a parameter.

 For $x,y \in \Rd$, we use $\eta^x$ and $\xi^x$ (respectively, $\eta^{x,y}$ and $\xi^{x,y}$) to denote a PPP and an RCM augmented by $x$ (respectively, by $x$ and $y$).
 For $\xi$, this includes the random set of edges incident to $x$ or $\{x,y\}$, with the edge probabilities governed by $\connf$.
 We refer to Section~\ref{sec:constructionofRCM} for a formal construction of the model.